robertomsgomide/chess-gui-scanner/README.md

 python main.py
 ```

-1. Press **Capture Board** and draw a rectangle around the chessboard on screen.
+1. Press **Capture Board** and draw a rectangle around the chessboard on screen, or simply click **Auto Detect Board** for a quicker snapshot.
 2. Verify / correct the automatically recognised position.
 3. Click **Analyse** to let the engine examine the position.

 ### Keyboard shortcuts